zzh8829/zihao/content/post/creating-a-kubernetes-cluster-from-scratch-with-kubeadm.md

           servicePort: 8000
         path: /
 ```
 This deploy script contains 3 parts: Deployment, Service and Ingress.
 The deployment part will pull our pre-built container image `zihao/hello` and run it with 1 replica.
 The service part describes that our container *hello* is listening on port 8000, and creates a service *hello* with port 80 for other containers in our cluster to access.
-The last Ingress part enables HTTPS traffic and says Internet traffic from `hello.kube.zihao.me` will be directed to our hello service at port 80.
+The last Ingress part enables HTTPS traffic and says Internet traffic from `hello.cloud.zihao.me` will be directed to our hello service at port 80.
 Now we will deploy this with
 ```
 kubectl apply -f deploy.yaml
 ```
-Point your domain DNS to the master server and after a while you will be able to see our example working at https://hello.kube.zihao.me YAY!
+Point your domain DNS to the master server and after a while you will be able to see our example working at https://hello.cloud.zihao.me YAY!

 ![Hello World](/images/kube-hello.png)

 * * *

  *The hello world project is available on [GitLab](https://gitlab.com/zzh8829/hello)*

  *Learn more about [Kubernetes](https://kubernetes.io/) and [Docker](https://docker.com)*